TrashPandaCode/reports/ia-final/contributions/markus.typ

   With this being done and adjusting it for each already excisting level I started with a `movement level` and a `time-transformation level` those were the first two non tutorial levels.

-  During that time (beginning of June) I was a little bit involved in the `documentation` part even though I was not assigned to it.
-I checked for content and typos and put in a little bit of content myself, the most part was done by Leo Kling though.
+  During that time (beginning of June) I was a little bit involved in the `documentation part` by writing the overview section even though I was not assigned to it, the rest of the documentation was done by Leo Kling though.
+I also checked for content and typos.
   Aditionally I filled the landing page with some text content so it'd be easier to understand for the first user tests coming up.
   Therefore I also added player and camera clamping so the player wouldn't get lost outside of the level area.
 Meanwhile I always tried to focus on not limiting the player too much in his actions within the game, so he could still explore the levels in its own way and find a unique solution for the goal that is given by the game.
   I tried making the game experience more fun in giving the player more options than just moving sideways by adding ladders the player could interact with by climbing up and down.